karl2522/karl2522/README.md

 - 💻 IT student passionate about programming
 - 🌱 Currently learning and growing my development skills
 - 🚀 Love exploring new technologies
-- 🎯 Always ready to collaborate on projects

 <!-- GitHub Stats with Animation -->
 <h2>